okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 ![Device lifecycle flow](/img/okta-device-status.png "Device lifecycle flow")

 > **Note:**
 > 1. Okta Verify enrollment results in a device being created in device inventory.
-The newly created device is in `ACTIVE` status.
+The newly-created device has an `ACTIVE` status.
 > 2. Device deactivation renders associated assets&mdash;such as device factors and management certificates&mdash;unusable.
 The Device re-enrollment/add account flow via Okta Verify allows end users to setup new factors (sign-in methods) on the device.
 > 3. Deletion of the device after deactivation also deletes the device record from Okta.
 Re-enrollment of Okta Verify creates a new device record.